 For greater variety, alternate your weightlifting every 2-3 days.
 For example, you can do an arm and back workout Monday and a lower body workout Wednesday.
 Just remember to get enough quality rest between workouts.

 Find Weight Loss Clinics in Arizona

 Sometimes, a little expert advice and professional medical monitoring can help you meet and exceed your weight loss goals.
-Urgent Care Extra’s medical weight loss program offers a multi-tier solution to help you melt away the extra pounds.
+Banner Urgent Care’s medical weight loss program offers a multi-tier solution to help you melt away the extra pounds.
 Our medical weight loss monitoring includes lab tests, physical exams (to get the most accurate results tracking possible), EKGs, one-on-one consultation and even vitamin B-12 injections.

-In addition to our effective weight loss initiatives, Urgent Care Extra also has other programs to keep you as healthy as possible year-round.
+In addition to our effective weight loss initiatives, Banner Urgent Care also has other programs to keep you as healthy as possible year-round.
 With these weight loss methods in place, we hope you meet and exceed your body composition goals.
 If you’ve hit a plateau with your fitness plan and need help shedding extra body fat, stop by any of our walk-in healthcare clinics today.
-With urgent care centers all across Arizona, you’re never far from a UCE facility.
+With urgent care centers all across Arizona, you’re never far from a Banner Urgent Care facility.
 Visit our clinic locator page for more information.
-You can also call our office at (480) 988-9108 to speak with an Urgent Care Extra representative.
+You can also call our office at (480) 988-9108 to speak with an Banner Urgent Care representative.